 '''

+READW_LT = 3, / blocking read /

+WRITEW_LT = 4 / blocking write /

+};

+struct LOCK4args {

+/ CURRENT_FH: file /

+nfs_lock_type4 locktype;

+bool reclaim;

+offset4 offset;

+length4 length;

+locker4 locker;

+};

 RESULT

-'''

 struct LOCK4denied {

-nfs_lockowner4 owner;
+offset4

-offset4 offset;
+offset;

+length;

+nfs_lock_type4 locktype;

+lock_owner4 owner;

+};

+struct LOCK4resok {

+stateid4 lock_stateid;

-length4 length; };
+};

 union LOCK4res switch (nfsstat4 status) {

 case NFS4_OK:

-stateid4 stateid;
+LOCK4resok

+resok4;

 case NFS4ERR_DENIED:

 LOCK4denied denied;

 default:

+void;

-void; };
+};

+'''

 The LOCK operation requests a record lock for the byte range specified by the offset and length parameters.
-The lock type is also specified to be one of the nfs4_lock_types.
+The lock type is also specified to be one of the nfs_lock_type4s.
 If this is a reclaim request, the reclaim parameter will be TRUE;

 Bytes in a file may be locked even if those bytes are not currently allocated to the file.
 To lock the file from a specific offset through the end-of-file (no matter how long the file actually is) use a length field with all bits set to 1 (one).
-To lock the entire file, use an offset of 0 (zero) and a length with all bits set to 1.
-A length of 0 is reserved and should not be used.
+If the length is zero, or if a length which is not all bits set to one is specified, and length when added to the offset exceeds the maximum 64-bit unsigned integer value, the error NFS4ERR_INVAL will result.